 What should I do if I suspect the presence of Harmful Algae?

 Here are four things to do – or not do! – if you see anything that looks like blue-green algae in a water source:

 - Call a pro immediately: It is impossible to tell from a visual inspection whether an algal bloom is toxic.
 It must be appropriately sampled and tested.
 Aquatic services companies like Clarke can help with this.

 - Avoid it: Do not swim or wade through blue-green algal scums.
 Do not boat, water ski, jet ski, or fish where algal scum is present.
 And certainly, don’t source drinking water where algal blooms are present!

-- Protect your pets: Do not let your pets swim in or drink from the water.
+- Keep pet out: Do not let your pets swim in or drink from the water.
 Toxic algae blooms can be fatal to pets.
 Even short exposures to some HABs can be fatal.

 - Take extra precautions: If you or your family members, including pets, have been in water with any algae present, always shower off with soap and clean water after swimming.

 Want to speak to someone on the Aquatics team about our experience with managing Harmful Algal Blooms?
 Use this form to reach us: